London Greenpeace

 London Greenpeace was an anarchist environmentalist activist collective that existed between 1972 and 2001.
 They were based in London, and came to international prominence when two of their activists refused to capitulate to McDonald's in the landmark libel case known as "McLibel".
-It was not affiliated with Greenpeace International nor with Greenpeace UK.
+It was not affiliated with Greenpeace International nor with their British branch (Greenpeace UK).

 Origins

 In 1972 a group of activists loosely associated with the Peace News newspaper formed a new group committed to environmentalism and anarchism.
 Initially the group campaigned for the ending of atmospheric testing of nuclear weapons by France at Mururoa atoll in the south Pacific.
 In support of this, in 1973 the group held a 60-strong protest march from London to Paris, via Dover, Ostend and Wattrelos, ending in a demonstration at Notre Dame cathedral.

-Greenpeace [ London ] was not affiliated with Greenpeace International.
+London Greenpeace was not affiliated with Greenpeace International.
 Greenpeace International was formed out of a rough coalition of various environmentalist groups in 1971, many of whom were already using the name "Greenpeace".
 London Greenpeace emphatically wanted to remain independent of this new and larger Greenpeace, which it saw as being too "centralized and mainstream for their tastes".

 Political affiliation

-The Group was formed to show the links between Militarism and Environmental damage.
-They have been linked, ideologically and in their activism, with radical environmentalism, green anarchism and pacifism.
-They have been officially affiliated with War Resisters' International, the National Peace Council, and Campaign Against Arms Trade, and supportive of the Animal Liberation movement.
+The group was formed to show the links between militarism and environmental damage.
+They were linked, ideologically and in their activism, with radical environmentalism, green anarchism and pacifism.
+They were officially affiliated with War Resisters' International, the National Peace Council, and Campaign Against Arms Trade, and supportive of the Animal Liberation movement.
 In the 1980s they were involved with the Stop the City campaigns, whilst the 1990s saw them helping to initiate the London-wide Reclaim The Streets Network.
 They are viewed as one of the first anarchist groups to promote a specifically environmentalist message.

 During the second half of the 1970s the group pioneered the campaign against nuclear power, and worked with a number of anti-nuclear alliances such as Stop Urenco, the Torness Alliance, and the Nuclear Information network.
 London Greenpeace was also involved in the opposition to the Falklands War, and co-founded the Anti-Falkland War Support network.

 London Greenpeace gained public attention with the McLibel case, which became well known as one of the first SLAPP suits against freedom of expression.
 McDonald's Restaurants sued London Greenpeace, which later morphed into "McDonald's vs Steel and Morris".
 The case lasted for 15 years and was finally settled in 2005.
 The McLibel case became famous because McDonald's lost the public relations case in the public mind.